scbd/ebsa.cbd.int/README.md

 3. `grunt serve` to start dev server with livereload, watch files and compass auto-compile.
 4. `grunt karma` to start a Karma server and run all tests
+5. `grunt prot` to start protractor and run e2e tests.

 ####Search Index: